-- 1. Listen to audio clips of poems, read by professor (listen to these when you read the study notes and again when you read the poems) - 2.
-Read - Study Notes for this lesson - Introduction to Literature: Herbert, "Easter Wings" (93-94) - Introduction to Literature: Wordsworth, "Lines Composed a Few Miles Above Tintern Abbey" and "I Wandered Lonely as a Cloud" (95-103) - Introduction to Literature: Yeats, "The Lake Isle of Innisfree" (104-05) - 3.
-Post 4: Literature All Around Us: Literature and Society - 4.
-Quiz 2
+- 1. Listen to audio clips of poems, read by professor (listen to these as you read the poems and as many times as you want or need)

+- 2. Read

+- Study Notes

+- George Herbert, "Easter Wings" (link provided in Study Notes)

+- William Wordsworth, "Lines Composed a Few Miles Above Tintern Abbey" and "I Wandered Lonely as a Cloud" (link provided in Study Notes)

+- William Butler Yeats, "The Lake Isle of Innisfree" (link provided in Study Notes)

+- 3. Post 3: Relating to Sonnets

+- 4. Quiz 2

+- 5. Due: Character analysis paper